Fastest Descent

 ... | ... | ... | ... |

 Finally, we can effectively replay the ball's motion.
-Given the current time $t$, find the cloest point $i$ on the slope using binary search and move the ball to the point.
+Given the current time $t$, find the closest point $i$ on the slope using binary search and move the ball to that point.